-Plus, post workout smoothies are filled with nutrients that you need to replenish but aren’t heavy enough to spoil your next meal.
+Plus, they are filled with nutrients that you need to replenish but aren’t heavy enough to spoil your next meal.

-Take a load off after your workout and enjoy this Chocolate Cherry Recovery Smoothie from Snacking in Sneakers.
-Super yummy and among the best smoothies for inflammation.
+- Take a load off after your workout and enjoy this Chocolate Cherry Recovery Smoothie.

+- After a long workout, try cooling down with this delicious Orange Mango Smoothie.
 This is among the best breakfast smoothies for athletes because it offers a full balance of carbs, protein, and electrolytes.
-This smoothie can be dairy free as well.

-This Healthy Kitchen has come up with a delectable Strawberry Pineapple Smoothie.
-You can use fresh or frozen fruit, and while it sounds extra refreshing, this smoothie has boasts 8 grams protein.
+- For this Strawberry Pineapple Smoothie, you can use fresh or frozen fruit, and while it sounds extra refreshing, this smoothie has boasts 8 grams protein.

-Here’s a vegan Pineapple Smoothie from Veggie Inspired, and this smoothie is packed with electrolytes and perfect for recovery!
-Also nut and refined sugar-free!
+- Here’s a vegan Pineapple Smoothie from Veggie Inspired, and this smoothie is packed with electrolytes and perfect for recovery!

-If you want to pair something “chewable” along with your smoothie, Natalie’s Health has created the Chocolate Peanut Butter Banana Oatmeal Bar, which is perfect after a workout.
+- If you want to pair something “chewable” along with your smoothie, Natalie’s Health has created these no-bake Chocolate Peanut Butter Banana Oatmeal Bars.

 Do you have any favorite pre or post workout foods?